Creative Conversation: Margie Johnson Reese

 Margie Johnson Reese

-Phil Chan is the co-founder of Final Bow for Yellowface, and currently serves as the Director of Programming for IVY, connecting young professionals with leading American museums and performing arts institutions.
+Phil Chan is a co-founder of Final Bow for Yellowface.
 He is a graduate of Carleton College and an alumnus of the Ailey School.
-As a writer, he served as the Executive Editor for FLATT Magazine and contributed to Dance Europe Magazine and the Huffington Post.
-He was the founding General Manager of the Buck Hill Skytop Music Festival, and was the General Manager for Armitage Gone!
+As a writer, he served as the Executive Editor for FLATT Magazine and contributed to Dance Europe Magazine, Dance Magazine, and the Huffington Post.
+He was the Director of Programming for IVY, the founding General Manager of the Buck Hill Skytop Music Festival, and was the General Manager for Armitage Gone!
 Dance and Youth America Grand Prix.
 He served multiple years on the National Endowment for the Arts dance panel and the Jadin Wong Award panel presented by the Asian American Arts Alliance, and is on the advisory committee for the Parsons Dance Company.
 He also serves on the Leaders of Color steering committee at Americans for the Arts.
+He has given talks at the New York Library for the Performing Arts at Lincoln Center, the 92Y, the Guggenheim's Works & Process, the Museum at F.I.T., the Philadelphia Academy of Fine Arts, Purchase College, the Joffrey Ballet School, among others, and has collaborated with Ballet West, Pennsylvania Ballet, Arena Stages, and New York City Center.